 - Parking in non-designated parking area: $10 per daily violation

 - Parking in reserved space: $25 per daily violation

 - Reckless/hazardous operation of vehicle: $25 per violation

 - Any cost with identifying unregistered vehicles will be passed on to the student or owner

 - All other parking violations: $5 per daily violation

-Any person who feels they have been incorrectly cited for a parking violation can appeal their ticket to the buildings and grounds department parking enforcement staff by emailing email@example.com with the subject heading Parking Ticket Repeal Request.
+Any person who feels they have been incorrectly cited for a parking violation can appeal their ticket to the buildings and grounds department parking enforcement staff by emailing email@example.com with the subject heading Parking Ticket Appeal Request.
 Requests for citation appeals must be received within five business days of the citation issue date.
-A member of the parking enforcement staff will set up a time to meet with the student within two weeks of the written repeal request.
+A member of the parking enforcement staff will set up a time to meet with the student within two weeks of the written appeal request.

 Absent extraordinary circumstances, an appeal submitted after five business days of the citation issue date will not be reviewed and fines must be paid as shown on the parking ticket.

 The student should bring their parking ticket to the appeal appointment, along with any supporting documentation they wish to provide.